-7.1 In applying age and obsolescence allowances reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations).
-In particular it should be noted that allowances in respect of age in excess of 50% should only be given to buildings and plant in exceptional circumstances.
+7.1 In applying age and obsolescence allowances where valuing on a full contractor's basis approach reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) and the scales of age and obsolescence therein.
+In particular it should be noted that allowances in respect of age in excess of 50% should only be given to buildings and plant in exceptional circumstances, and that in carrying out a full contractor's valuation, any buildings on waste water treatment works should be considered under table A of Appendix 1 of Practice Note 2 - Contractor's Basis Valuations.

-If valuing WWTW with DPE up to 8 000 using the rates set out in Appendix A then the scale of age and obsolescence detailed in Appendix B should be adopted
+However, if valuing WWTW with DPE up to 8 000 using the rates set out in Appendix A then the scales of age and obsolescence detailed in Appendix B should be adopted.
+Valuers should ensure that the appropriate age and obsolescence scale is applied having reference to the broad classification of the treatment carried on at the subject at 5.4.